React Native: Future, Benefit and Practices to Getting the Best of It

-Unique keys have the feature of identifying the items which have changed, added or removed.
+Unique keys have the feature of identifying the items which have changed, added, or removed.
 One of the best ways of choosing a key is to make use of a string that uniquely identifies a list item.
 In this context, using IDs as a key from list items for smooth functioning can be a great strategy.

-React Native integrates the images and other media assets that support throughout iOS and Android apps.
+React Native integrates the images and other media assets that support iOS and Android apps.
 So, it adds a static image within any app in a way that the image name is known statically.

 Optimizing images makes them load faster, thereby, giving the users a high-end app experience.
 Therefore, it should always be optimized on a high priority basis.
-It can be done by resizing the images and further uploading it in the cloud storage such as s3 through server while extracting the CDN link and returning them through an API.
+It can be done by resizing the images and further uploading it in the cloud storage such as s3 through the server while extracting the CDN link and returning them through an API.

 One of the best ways of making the users feel great about the React Native app is by giving them high-end features like highlighting, feedback, etc. These features let users know how their touch is being handled and what will happen once they release a particular gesture.

-React Native comes with inbuilt APIs for writing code supported on both the platforms.
+React Native comes with inbuilt APIs for writing code supported on both platforms.
 However, there can be times when developers end up writing platform particular things such as callbacks and style sheets.
 Therefore, to organize the codes better, platform modules for style usage can be used for taking care of the style and layout.

 With the benefits mentioned above and best practices of using React Native, you have all the more reasons to jump in this bandwagon.
 Here are 3 prominent React Native Starter Kit to begin with:

-Pepperoni, lip smacking as it may sound is a popular React Native Starter Kit, Itnot only comes with modern architecture but with many ready-to-use building blocks that help build and speed up the development process of cross-platform mobile apps.
-Group messaging, push notifications, and cloud-ready backend are the highlights of the Pepperoni kit and uses the Redux library, Auth0 for user management, authentication, and login.
+Pepperoni, lip-smacking as it may sound is a popular React Native Starter Kit, It not only comes with modern architecture but with many ready-to-use building blocks that help build and speed up the development process of cross-platform mobile apps.
+Group messaging, push notifications, and cloud-ready backend are the highlights of the Pepperoni kit and uses the Redux library, Auth0 for user management, authentication, and log in.

 If you are looking to build scalable apps, the architecture of this Kit is the perfect one as it also supports modular applications.
-Created with the help of React, ECMAScript, Redux library, Flow and Babel, this starter kit is perfect for eCommerce applications.
+Created with the help of React, ECMAScript, Redux library, Flow, and Babel, this starter kit is perfect for eCommerce applications.
 Not only does it help build a customizable calendar in your application, but it also comes with lifetime updates and support as well.

 Considered to be more like a generator for React Native, Ignite being a developer tool has no runtime.
 Besides having several plugins (or you can start one on your own), this starter kit has convenience screens, API doc component examples, testing, generators CLI, etc. Ignite also has its own community of React Native coders, and allows you to effortlessly generate a starter app as well as a single opinionated component.

 React Native is undoubtedly the talk of the town because of its ability to build even the complex of apps in a seamless way.
-Lightweight, useful, fast and cost-effective – these are the few of the many essential takeaways that make it a go-to framework for developers across the globe.
+Lightweight, useful, fast, and cost-effective – these are a few of the many essential takeaways that make it a go-to framework for developers across the globe.
 Therefore, if you want to reach new heights of success with your app, investing in a React Native platform is worth everything.